dvanmosselbeen/dvm-docs/Programming/Python/Python3/python3.md

 Pycharm is an awesome Python IDE.
 At my opinion, Pycharm is currently one of the best IDE's that is available on the marked for the moment.

-Pycharm comme in 2 different versions, the (Free) community version and the paid version.
+Pycharm come in 2 different versions, the (Free) community version and the paid version.
 The Free version does more as it job and that's what i'm using.
+See the [dedicated PyCharm page](pycharm.md).

 ### Eclipse with PyDev